r-isachenko/2021-DGM-Ozon-course/README.md

 # 2021-DGM-Ozon-course

 The course is devoted to modern generative models in the application to computer vision.

-We will study 4 main classes of generative models: autoregressive models, latent variable models, normalization flow models, and adversarial models.
+We will study 4 main classes of generative models:
+- autoregressive models,
+- latent variable models,
+- normalization flow models,
+- adversarial models.

 Special attention is paid to the properties of various classes of generative models, their interrelationships, theoretical prerequisites and methods of quality assessment.

 The aim of the course is to introduce the student to widely used advanced methods of deep learning.

-The course is accompanied by practical tasks that allow you to understand the principles of the considered models in practice.
+The course is accompanied by practical tasks that allow you to understand the principles of the considered models.

 ## Course materials